romland/llemmings/README.md

 Some thoughts:
 - make it pretty,
+- make it work properly on mobile devices (seems to be map-gen related)
 - animations (maybe their green hair should move in the wind, maybe they have legs!),
 - shaders,
 - sound,